Metatarsalgia vs Morton’s Neuroma: How to Tell the Difference

 Whichever it is, the key to recovery is prompt intervention.
 Both conditions start small, but you shouldn't wait until the symptoms escalate before seeking medical attention.

-The first line of action is to determine the cause of the pain and the severity.
+The first line of action is to determine the cause of pain and the severity.
 Only then will it be possible to choose a treatment approach.
 You can expect this to include:

 - Rest